 The most obvious inhabitants of this rock are the mussels, Mytilus californianus, and these in turn are inhabited with an encrusting layer of acorn barnacles, Balanus glandula.
 Acorn barnacles are crustaceans, at home in the high intertidal.
 You don’t even need to get your feet wet to observe them.

-This view of the same rock shows some other neat creatures, especially thatched barnacles, Semibalanus cariosus, giant green anemones, Xanthopleura xanthogrammica (tentacles retracted), and some kind of sea lettuce, Ulva.
+This view of the same rock exposes other members of the community, thatched barnacles, Semibalanus cariosus, giant green anemones, Xanthopleura xanthogrammica (tentacles retracted), and sea lettuce, Ulva.